maxmind/geoipupdate/README.md

 `geoipupdate` looks for the config file `/etc/GeoIP.conf` by default.

-### Installing on OSX
+### Installing on macOS (darwin)

-This is the same as installing on Linux via the tarball.
+This is the same as installing on Linux via the tarball, except choose a tarball with "darwin" in the name.

 ### Installing on Windows